rocketnia/effection/README.md

 [![Travis build](https://travis-ci.org/rocketnia/effection.svg?branch=master)](https://travis-ci.org/rocketnia/effection)

-Effection is a library for managing side effects in Racket.
+Effection is a highly experimental library for managing side effects in Racket.
 It supports a certain programming style that's almost pure, but which also has the ability to introduce handlers for custom side effects.

-The notion of purity Effection uses is chosen deliberately, and it's meant to facilitate commutative extensibility mechanisms by way of quasi-deterministic concurrency.
+Even the act of introducing a handler is a side-effectful act, let alone the act of using the side effect handled by one.
+Aside from those two little bits of impurity, Effection caters to the same pure functional programming style expected by Interconfection.
+In particular, Effection isn't particularly designed for programs to make pervasive use of Racket's built-in side effects; most effects in Racket programs that use Effection should be handled by Effection handlers.
+This allows Effection to control what computations have access to effects.

-The notions of *side effect* in Effection are also chosen according to elaborate reasoning, although at this point they're very experimental.
-The most remarkable feature of Effection's side effects is that the dynamically scoped regions they're observable in can have dynamically scoped holes inside, which for instance can take undesired side effects out of scope for controlled periods of time.
+The most remarkable feature of Effection's side effect system is that the dynamically scoped regions they're observable in can have dynamically scoped holes inside, which for instance can take undesired side effects out of scope for controlled periods of time.

 This is all a work in progress.
-The only pieces of Effection that are fully implemented at this point are some pure utilities that will come in handy for commutatively merging values.

-## Purity

-Effection's notion of purity is _quasi-determinism_, a notion I'm borrowing from "[Freeze After Writing: Quasi-Deterministic Parallel Programming with LVars](https://www.cs.indiana.edu/~lkuper/papers/lvish-popl14.pdf)."
-No two runs of a quasi-deterministic computation return different values, but some runs are allowed to encounter errors or nontermination rather than returning a value at all.
-I've been exploring deterministic concurrency similar to LVars as an extensibility mechanism in my Cene language, and Effection is my attempt to translate most of these building blocks to Racket.

-Concurrency goes hand in hand with commutative composition of effects, so a big chunk of the utilities implemented for Effection are primarily useful for a "computation on sets" kind of order-invariant data manipulation.
-Effection defines a circus of things I call *clines*, *dexes*, *merges*, and *fuses* that help for working with commutative sets of values.
-As the Effection library is fleshed out, fuses in particular will be essential for specifying how a concurrent state resource should unify incoming writes.

-I've built and used some of the state resources for determinitsic concurrency already in my Cene language implementation to power its concurrent macroexpansion phase.
-Effection is my attempt to port these to Racket and explore them further.
+In fact, the only particularly solid ideas have been factored out into Interconfection, a library for using deterministic concurrency to build extensible systems.

 ## Side effects